polynote/polynote/docs-site/docs/docs/code-cells.md

 ![Code Cell](images/code-cell.png)

-The top of a code cell has a small toolbar of cell-related functions: a button to run the cell, a drop-down for switching languages, buttons for hiding the code or output and a button to copy output to the clipboard (if present).
+The top of a code cell has a small toolbar of cell-related functions: a button to run the cell, a drop-down for switching languages, and buttons for the following functions:
+- Hiding the cell code
+- Hiding the cell output
+- Splitting the cell (this will allow you to place two cells side by side)
+- Wrapping the cell's output (this will prevent any horizontal output overflow)
+- Copying the output to clipboard (if present)

 ### Code Editing